OWASP/owasp-mastg/Document/0x06e-Testing-Cryptography.md

 The KeyChain supports two type of storage mechanisms: a key is either secured by an encryption key stored in the secure-enclave or the key itself is within the secure enclave.
 The latter only holds when you use an ECDH singing key.
 See the [Apple Documentation](https://developer.apple.com/documentation/security/certificate_key_and_trust_services/keys/storing_keys_in_the_secure_enclave "Secure Enclave") for more details on its implementation.

 The last three options are to use hardcoded encryption keys in the source code, having a predictable key derivation function based on stable attributes, and storing generated keys in places that are shared with other applications.
 Obviously, hardcoded encryption keys are not the way to go.
 This means every instance of the application uses the same encryption key.
 An attacker needs only to do the work once, to extract the key from the source code - whether stored natively or in objective-C/Swift.
 Consequently, he can decrypt any other data that he can obtain which was encrypted by the application.
 Next, when you have a predictable key derivation function based on identifiers which are accessible to other applications, the attacker only needs to find the KDF and apply it to the device in order to find the key.
-Lastly, storing encryption keys publicly also is highly discouraged.
+Lastly, storing symmetric encryption keys publicly also is highly discouraged.

+Two more notions you should never forget when it comes to cryptography:
+.1 Always encrypt/verify with the public key and always decrypt/sign with the private key.
+.2 Never reuse the key(pair) for another purpose: this might allow leaking information about the key: have a separate keypair for signing and a separate key(pair) for encryption.

 #### Static Analysis